Reducing plastic pollution

 The government is also working with other states to develop complementary voluntary action to reduce the use of heavier-weight, department store style plastic bags.

-The Queensland ban will only come into effect after extensive consultation and preparation, and with enough time to allow retailers and consumers to adjust to the change.
+The Queensland ban will only come into effect after extensive consultation and the implementation of a communication campaign to inform and educate retailers and consumers about the ban and allow them enough time to adjust to the change.

-The Queensland Government has released the Implementing a lightweight plastic shopping bag ban in Queensland discussion paper.
-This discussion paper seeks feedback on the government’s decision to introduce a ban on the supply of lightweight single-use supermarket-style shopping bags to consumers.
-The paper also seeks to start a discussion around the options for voluntary action to reduce the use of heavier-weight department store-style plastic bags.
+The discussion paper sought feedback on the government’s decision to introduce a ban on the supply of lightweight single-use supermarket-style shopping bags to consumers.
+The paper also sought to start a discussion around the options for voluntary action to reduce the use of heavier-weight department store-style plastic bags.

 South Australia and the Northern Territory have already introduced schemes where eligible beverage containers (including containers made from materials other than plastic) can be returned to a container collection point for a refund.
 These schemes help to lower littering rates and improve recycling.